Elcineyjr/Gopiler/README.md

 # Gopiler
-A compiler implementation for simple programs in Go.
+A compiler for simple Go programs.
 This is a project proposed as part of the Compilers course at UFES by the Professor Eduardo Zambon.

 ## How to run